IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 # Project for easy and quick build active pa0rdt Mini-Whip antenna.

 Project include schematic and PCB (EasyEDA, Sprint layout).
 Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
 The project was based on the idea of an active receiving antenna pa0rdt Mini-Whip.
 The antenna consists of the antenna itself and power feed unit (PFU).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the antenna is cheaper than buying a ready-made module.
+An important point is the good grounding of the antenna.

 - Original schematic: [PA0RDT Mini Whip], pdf file included in this repository;
 - Link to the project on EasyADA: [TEMPORARILY UNAVAILABLE]